NASA-AMMOS/3DTilesRendererJS/README.md

 ![](./images/header-mars.png)

 Three.js renderer implementation for the [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/specification/).
 The renderer supports most of the 3D Tiles spec features with a few exceptions.
-See the [Feature Complete Milestone](https://github.com/NASA-AMMOS/3DTilesRendererJS/milestone/1) for information on which features are not yet implemented.
+For a list of available data sets and generation tools see the [3d Tiles resources](https://github.com/CesiumGS/3d-tiles/blob/main/RESOURCES.md) list.

 If a tile set or geometry does not load or render properly please make an issue!
 Example data is needed for adding and testing features.
+See the [Feature Complete Milestone](https://github.com/NASA-AMMOS/3DTilesRendererJS/milestone/1) for information on which features are not yet implemented.

 **Examples**